A Kernelization-Based Approach to Nonparametric Binary Choice Models: Introduction

-To achieve optimal convergence rates, we use RKHS balls with radii increasing to infinity at certain rates of the sample size.
+To balance the bias-variance trade-off, we use RKHS balls with radii that increase to infinity at certain rates of the sample size.
 This radius constraint simplifies to a quadratic constraint in optimization.
 The optimization over the coefficients of $k(\cdot,X_i)$'s can be computationally challenging when the sample size $n$ is large.
 To address this, we employ spectral cutoff regularization on the $n\times n$ matrix given by $k(X_i,X_j)$ to further reduce the dimensionality for optimization, which is particularly convenient in our setting.
 We provide an upper bound on the difference between the objective function values at the optima with and without regularization.
 In our theory, this difference is assumed to vanish asymptotically, allowing the spectral cutoff regularized estimator to be considered as a near-optimal solution to the original problem.